René Stockman: Professional activities

 Brother René Stockman began his professional activities in 1976, as chief of the department of health care at the psychiatric institute of Sint-Julian Ghent (now the Dr. Guislain Institute).
 He pursued this mission until 1977.

 From 1980 until 1987 he was director of the Institute for Psychiatric Nursing Dr. Guislain in Ghent and in 1982-1988 he was the managing director of the Institute Dr. Guislain.

 In 1988 he was made the general manager of all institutions of the Brothers of Charity in Belgium which are active within the sectors of health care and orthopedagogic care.
 He pursued in this capacity until 1994.In 1994 he was made superior of the province Saint-Vincent (Belgium) of the Brothers of Charity.
 In 2000 he was elected general superior of the Brothers.
 From then on he resided mainly in Rome, travelling extensively throughout the world.

-He was reelected in 2006 for a second term of six years, in 2012 for a third term and in 2018 for a fourth term.
+He was reelected in 2006 for a second term of six years, in 2012 for a third term and in 2018 for a fourth term, but in February 2023 Pope Francis relieved him of effective authority due to financial mismanagement.

+Controversy

+In 2023, a former pedagogical director and a former Belgian police detective stated in a documentary that Stockman had tried to impede their investigation of the sexual abuse of a mentally disabled girl by a Brother of Charity.
+The brother was initially found guilty but was acquitted on appeal due to reasonable doubt as to whether the accused was the perpetrator.
+The former pedagogical director alleged that Stockman had him fired for believing the girl's mother, while the former detective accused Stockman of making veiled threats about having his wife fired from her job at a Catholic institution.

+In the same documentary, Stockman denied these allegations, stating that he had only phoned the detective to request he not pick up the accused brother in a marked police car, due to his old age.
+He did not directly address the former pedagogical director's claim that he had been dismissed because of how he handled the complaint.
+He only made mention of having tried to maintain serenity in the affair and having asked his staff to do the same, which — in his words — does not mean he put the reputation of the institution above the safety of the child.
+In a reaction on their website, the congregation does not address these specific allegations but acknowledges in general that the name "Brothers of Charity" was mentioned several times and that a dark chapter from the history, the 1950s, 1960s, 1970s, and 1980s was highlighted.
+The congregation apologized for any form of sexual abuse in the past.